abdultani15/temp/Assignment5/Untitled document.md

      of the user.

 13\.
 The User Interface (UI) must be intuitive and responsive.
--   For this, it is to be added later as this is just for the UML diagram.
+-   This can be done at a later stage.
+It can be added later as this is just
+-    for the UML diagram.